Miroslav Kvočka: Indictment, arrest, trial and sentencing

 Kvočka was found guilty on Counts 1 (persecution), 5 (murder), and 9 (torture) of the indictment; the remaining counts were dismissed, and he was sentenced to seven years' imprisonment.
 He was given credit for time served.

 Appeal, provisional release and final release

-A 2023 study of the lives of war criminals from the 1990s Balkan conflicts who had been released after serving their sentences located Kvočka.
+Kvočka was located in 2023 by a team conducting a study of the lives of war criminals from the 1990s Balkan conflicts who had been released after serving their sentences.
 He had returned to Prijedor, sold his house, and lived in a nearby village, taking on seasonal work.
 He had given several interviews and stated that he was facing hardship and ostracism from the community.